vargovema/SizexBM-and-SizexBeta-ports/README.md

 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="5" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

+Table 2 was created using the package stargazer by Hlavac (2018).

-### 3. discuss how the results in 1. and 2. support or weaken the evidence provided by FF (1996)
+### Discussing how the results support or weaken the evidence provided by FF (1996)

-Overall, the findings of the analysis of the 25 Size x BM portfolios support the findings of @fama_1996_multifactor which means that their conclusions hold with more recent market data.
-Moreover, Table 7 suggests that the average R-squared value of the implemented FF model is around 91.2% which is quite close to the average R-squared value of 93% provided in the research by @fama_1996_multifactor.
-Additionally, the alpha values tend to be negative for smaller book-to-market equities and positive for higher book-to-market equities, similar to the observation of @fama_1996_multifactor.
+Overall, the findings of the analysis of the 25 Size x BM portfolios support the findings of Fama and French (1996) which means that their conclusions hold with more recent market data.
+Moreover, Table 7 suggests that the average R-squared value of the implemented FF model is around 91.2% which is quite close to the average R-squared value of 93% provided in the research by Fama and French (1996).
+Additionally, the alpha values tend to be negative for smaller book-to-market equities and positive for higher book-to-market equities, similar to the observation of Fama and French (1996).

-### 4. provide evidence and discuss whether or not the FF model performs better than the CAPM
+### Evidence and discussion on whether or not the FF model performs better than the CAPM

 Based on the regression output in Table 3, we see that the CAPM model has higher loading of the market premium factor.
 However, the CAPM performs worse than the three-factor FF model since we see that the R-squared values are significantly lower.
 More specifically, the R-squared values are around 16.2% lower on average for CAPM models as depicted in Table 7.